We offer hands-on support and training for campaigners, organisers, communications and operations teams working across social movements.

 Janine manages the finance function at NEON, providing guidance on finance strategy and ensuring the financial health of the organisation.
 She is interested in developing systems to enable her colleagues to achieve their goals through improved efficiency and good information.
 She has over 12 years of experience in the not-for-profit sector, as well as manufacturing and hospitality sectors.

-Andrew works with his fellow Co-Director to provide a strategic lead to the Movement Building Hub.
+Andrew provides a strategic lead to the Movement Building Hub, working with the team to develop and deliver their programmes.
 He previously worked at Momentum, overseeing the organisation’s campaigns, organising and communications teams, and he has also worked in political education, movement journalism, and as an advisor to a political party.
 He is interested in the ways in which social movements can build power and influence political processes and institutions.

 Head of Organising